 Birthplace: New Rochelle, New York, United States of America

-#83 on The Hottest Silver Foxessee more on Jay Leno
+#16 on The Best Emmy Hosts Eversee more on Jay Leno